languel/cloudywindow/README.md

 - Use the navigation bar to enter URLs or open files.
 - Drag and drop files or URLs anywhere on the window to open them.
 A "Drop file or URL" overlay appears while dragging.
   - Note: Some cross‑origin pages can swallow drag events.
 If drop doesn't trigger, use the shortcuts below.
+- Links that open in a new tab/window (`target=_blank`) are intercepted and opened as a new CloudyWindow with the same frameless, transparent style.
+New windows are managed in the Window menu.
 - Frameless resize: drag edges/corners (invisible handles) to resize.
 - Drag region: a 24px invisible bar at the top allows window dragging when UI is hidden.
 - Keyboard shortcuts: